manuganji/manuganji.github.io/_posts/2017-05-04-system-design.md

 # Testing Assumptions

 Everything is an assumption until proven.
-You could make assumptions about scale of usage, about a specific feature, the distribution channel and any other variable that could affect your team's fate.
+You could make assumptions about scale of usage, about a feature, the distribution channel and any other variable that could affect your team's fate.

 # Behavioural Science